Hon. Lucy Elizabeth Byng1

 F, #27776, d.
 25 April 1869

-Helen Mackay was the daughter of Captain Æneas Mackay.1 She married, firstly, Sir David Moncreiffe of that Ilk, 6th Bt., son of Sir Thomas Moncreiffe of that Ilk, 5th Bt. and Lady Elisabeth Ramsay, on 12 January 1819, as the result of a successful wager.1,2 She married, secondly, Sir George Augustus Frederick Henry Bridgeman, 2nd Earl of Bradford, son of Sir Orlando Bridgeman, 1st Earl of Bradford and Hon.
-Lucy Elizabeth Byng, on 30 October 1849 at St. Peter's, Pimlico, London, England.1 She died on 25 April 1869.1
+Helen Mackay was the daughter of Captain Æneas Mackay.1 She married, firstly, Sir David Moncreiffe of that Ilk, 6th Bt., son of Sir Thomas Moncreiffe of that Ilk, 5th Bt. and Lady Elisabeth Ramsay, on 12 January 1819, as the result of a successful wager.1,2 She married, secondly, George Augustus Frederick Henry Bridgeman, 2nd Earl of Bradford, son of Orlando Bridgeman, 1st Earl of Bradford and Hon.
+Lucy Elizabeth Byng, on 30 October 1849 at St. Peter's, Pimlico, London, EnglandG.1 She died on 25 April 1869.1

 From 12 January 1819, her married name became Moncreiffe.
-As a result of her marriage, Helen Mackay was styled as Countess of Bradford on 30 October 1849.
 From 30 October 1849, her married name became Bridgeman.
+After her marriage, Helen Mackay was styled as Countess of Bradford on 30 October 1849.

 Citations

-- [S6] G.E.
+1. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume II, page 276.
 Hereinafter cited as The Complete Peerage.

 Lady Elisabeth Ramsay1